The big money is calling a halt to the surge in stock prices.

-The growing concern is that stocks had priced in an overly optimistic economic path, and the recent breakdown in commodities and shift in equities to safer industries like healthcare suggest a reckoning in coming months.
+The growing concern is that stocks had priced in an overly optimistic economic path, and the recent breakdown in commodities and shift in equities to safer industries such as health care, suggest a reckoning in coming months.

-Ken Fisher, founder of Fisher Investments which manages about $38 billion in equities. is among those concerned many investors have become overconfident.
+Ken Fisher, founder of Fisher Investments that manages about $38 billion in equities. is among those concerned many investors have become overconfident.

 "I think expectations for the stock market are a bit on the high side," he said.

 The thesis that the economy may be slowing will be tested this week with the publication of two regional manufacturing reports from the New York and Philadelphia regions.
 They are a precursor to the bigger national ISM surveys published at the start of next month.

 However, some say there is room for the market to move higher before taking a turn for the worse.